-Veterans of the United States armed forces may be eligible for a broad range of programs and services provided by the U.S. Department of Veterans Affairs (VA).
-These benefits are legislated in Title 38 of the United States Code.
+Veterans of the United States armed forces may be eligible for a broad range of benefits and services provided by the U.S. Department of Veterans Affairs (VA).
+Some of these benefits may be utilized while on active duty.
+These benefits are codified in Title 38 of the United States Code.
 This booklet contains a summary of these benefits effective Jan.
-1, 2011.
-For additional information, visit the VA Web page at www.va.gov.
+1, 2013.
+For additional information, visit www.va.gov.

-Mexican Border Period: May 9, 1916, through April 5, 1917, for veterans who served in Mexico, on its borders or in adjacent waters.
+Mexican Border Period: May 9, 1916, through April 5, 1917, for Veterans who served in Mexico, on its borders or in adjacent waters.

 World War I: April 6, 1917, through Nov.
-11, 1918; for veterans who served in Russia, April 6, 1917, through April 1, 1920; extended through July 1, 1921, for veterans who had at least one day of service between April 6, 1917, and Nov.
+11, 1918; for Veterans who served in Russia, April 6, 1917, through April 1, 1920; extended through July 1, 1921, for Veterans who had at least one day of service between April 6, 1917, and Nov.
 11, 1918.